td0g/high_speed_flash/MK2/E2-A/Readme.md

 Building on the original Edgerton design, the E2-A is a high-speed flash used for photographing bullets or other projectiles.
 The project is open-source.
 Please see https://td0g.ca/2020/06/29/e2-a-the-high-speed-led-strobe-mk-2/ for more information.

 ## Building Your Flash
-Please download and follow the [Assembly Manual](https://github.com/td0g/high_speed_flash/tree/master/MK2/E2-A)  (TO BE COMPLETED).
+Please download and follow the [Assembly Manual](https://github.com/td0g/high_speed_flash/raw/master/MK2/E2-A/E2-A%20Assembly%20Manual.pdf).
 This detailed manual should answer most of your questions.
 Please contact me at tyler@td0g.ca if you find any errors or inconsistencies, or simply have questions!

 The **EMCB1** main control board is slightly different than the one on the original Edgerton.
 I plan to manufacture a few and make them available for sale.
 You can also manufacture your own using the documentation in this repository!